rons1/term.everything/Readme.md

 Attribution:
 (CC) Blender Foundation | studio.blender.org

-This is Gwern the Term Worm.
+This is Gwerm the Term Worm.

 ![this is gwern](./resources/graphics/this_is_gwern.gif)